Tarlac-class landing platform dock

-The Philippine Navy has reported in June 2022 that a future version of the Tarlac-class was ordered.
+The Philippine Navy reported in June 2022 that a future version of the Tarlac-class was ordered.
+The orders were made and funded under the Landing Docks Acquisition Project.
+Delivery dates for both ships are initially scheduled for November 2026 and November 2027, respectively.

 History

-The original strategic sealift vessel project was based on a proposal to acquire a converted Ro-Ro (Roll On – Roll Off) vessel from Japan as recommended by the Center of Naval Leadership & Excellence in 2009.
-Purchase and technical assistance was to be provided by the DBP Maritime Leasing Corporation Inc. (DMLC).
-It was one of the priority items in the wish list for purchase between 2012 and 2016 presented by the armed forces to the House of Representatives' committee on national defense and security on 26 January 2011.
+The original strategic sealift vessel project was based on a proposal to acquire a converted Ro-Ro (Roll On–Roll Off) vessel from Japan, as recommended by the Center of Naval Leadership & Excellence in 2009.
+Purchase and technical assistance were to be provided by the DBP Maritime Leasing Corporation Inc. (DMLC).
+It was one of the priority items in the wish list for purchase between 2012 and 2016, presented by the armed forces to the House of Representatives' committee on national defense and security on 26 January 2011.
 But this project did not push through due to delays in budget allocation and with the ship being offered and sold to another buyer.